14. Interfacing compiled code (**)#

 Example 14.7

-To illustrate that any R object is available as a SEXP, let us consider inst/examples/sexptype.c from cpackagedemo:
+To illustrate that any R object is available as a SEXP, consider the inst/examples/sexptype.c file from cpackagedemo:

 SEXP C_test_sexptype(SEXP x)